flutter/website/src/cookbook/images/cached-images.md

 ---
-title: "Working with cached images"
+title: Working with cached images
 ---

 In some cases, it can be handy to cache images as they're downloaded from the web so they can be used offline.
 For this purpose, we'll employ the [`cached_network_image`](https://pub.dartlang.org/packages/cached_network_image) package.

 In addition to caching, the cached_image_network package also supports placeholders and fading images in as they're loaded!

 <!-- skip -->
 ```dart